Daneil98/FORS/README.md

 ## Features

 - User Authentication: Sign-up, login, and logout functionality with secure password storage.
-- Face Detection: Automatic detection of faces in connected camera feed.
+- Face Recognition: Automatic recognition of faces uploaded into the system that present connected camera feed.
 - Gun Detection: Automatic detection of guns in connected camera feed.
+- Notification Log: Automatic logging of recognized people and weapons into the database with timestamps and the camera feed with a 30 min recency time.
+- SMS Notifications: Automatic Generation and sending of SMS texts to preconfigured party about the most recent Notification Log entry.

 ## Environment Variables(NOT NECESSARY FOR NOW)